Stevertus/dManager-packages/README.md

 			shortened by beginning with /)"
   ["banner"]: "a banner image for the details page",
   ["creator"]: "name of the creator",
-  ["creator-link"]: "a link to social media or whatever",
+  ["creatorLink"]: "a link to social media or whatever",
   ["website"]: "a link to a website for datapacks or to a post", "files": {
 	// list here for every past version the download link(full)